bisq-network/bisq/doc/DEV_SETUP.md

 `--daoActivated=true --genesisBlockHeight=111 --genesisTxId=30af0050040befd8af25068cc697e418e09c2d8ebd8d411d2240591b9ec203cf --baseCurrencyNetwork=BTC_REGTEST --useDevPrivilegeKeys=true --useLocalhostForP2P=true --nodePort=8888 --appName=bisq-BTC_REGTEST_Bob_dao`

-_Note, don't forget to use different rpcBlockNotificationPorts for different full node instances, otherwise only one node will receive the new block event forwarded to that port._
+_Don't forget to use different rpcBlockNotificationPorts for different full node instances, otherwise only one node will receive the new block event forwarded to that port._

 ### DAO genesis transaction

 #### Use the predefined setup

 The creation of the genesis tx is a bit cumbersome.
-To make it easier to get started you can use the `Bisq_DAO_regtest_setup.zip` file which you find here in the same directory.
+To make it easier to get started you can use the [Bisq_DAO_regtest_setup.zip](https://github.com/bisq-network/bisq/tree/master/doc/Bisq_DAO_regtest_setup.zip) file which you find here in the same directory.
-Extract the `Bisq_DAO_regtest_setup.zip` file and use those data directories for the Bitcoin Core as well as the Alice and Bob instances which are configured to have the genesis tx as defined in the above program arguments (`30af0050040befd8af25068cc697e418e09c2d8ebd8d411d2240591b9ec203cf` at height `111`).
+Extract the file and use those data directories for the Bitcoin Core as well as the Alice and Bob instances which are configured to have the genesis tx as defined in the above program arguments (`30af0050040befd8af25068cc697e418e09c2d8ebd8d411d2240591b9ec203cf` at height `111`).

 _You need to adjust the path to the `blocknotify` file inside of `bitcoin.conf` before starting Bitcoin Core._